RockstarLang/rockstar/spec.md

 ### Variables

 Rockstar supports three kinds of variable names.

 **Simple variables** are valid identifiers that are not language keywords.
 A simple variable name must contain only letters, and cannot contain spaces.
 Note that Rockstar does not allow numbers or underscores in variable names - remember the golden rule of Rockstar syntax: if you can't sing it, you can't have it.
+Simple variables are case-insensitive.

 ```
 Variable is 1
+Tommy is a rockstar
 X is 2
 Y ix 3
-Tommy is a rockstar
+Put x plus y into result
 ```

 **Common variables** consist of one of the keywords `a`, `an`, `the`, `my` or `your` followed by whitespace and a unique variable name, which must contain only lowercase ASCII letters a-z.
 The keyword is part of the variable name, so `a boy` is a different variable from `the boy`.
+Common variables are case-insensitive.

 ```
 My variable is 5